vasilakisfil/Introspected-REST/README.md

 >Versioning an interface is just a polite way to kill deployed applications
 >
 > Roy Fielding --- 2013 on interview foobar
+>

+Are you sure you want an architectural style and not an architecture ? (probably yes)